desorgui/nanox/README.md

 ## Getting Started

-**To get a local copy up and running follow these simple example steps**.

 ### Prerequisites

 - You need to have a code editor to be able to run the code.
 VSCode is most preferred.